Frank P. and Ruby B. Conant – College Highway

 There is a gravestone in Southampton Cemetery which has the following inscription: “In memory of Ensign Ebenezer Kingsley and Mrs. Mary, his wife.
 Ensign Ebenezer died March 21st, 1783 in the 79th year of his age.
 Mrs. Mary Kingsley died Feb.
 8, 1781 in the 74th year of her age.
 They were the first settlers in Southampton.”
 Ebenezer and Mary Kingsley had seven children but only two need be mentioned here, Ebenezer Jr. and Azubah.
 Ebenezer Jr. born 1728, their first child, died in the Revolutionary War in 1775.
 The sixth child was Azubah born 1741, who married Lt.
 Lemuel Rust in 1762.

 This couple, Lemuel and Azubah Rust settled on the east side of Pomeroy Mountain where now only a cellar hole remains.
 They lived there until 1774, when they purchased the farm which is the subject of this sketch from Ebenezer Kingsley, the father of Azubah.
-This deed (1-218) reads in part “for 100 lbs lawful money the house in which I dwell and all and every building, 53 acres more or less.
-In the fourteen year of His Majesty’s reign.”
+This deed (1-218) reads in part “for 100 lbs. lawful money the house in which I dwell and all and every building, 53 acres more or less.
+In the fourteenth year of His Majesty’s reign.”

 Rev. Vinson Gould, Southampton’s second minister bought this property from Lemuel Rust in 1802 (20-43).
 Rev. Gould, born in Sharon, Conn., in August 1773, was licensed to preach in 1799.
-He came to Southampton in 1801 as a colleague with Rev. Jonathon Judd during the time when the town’s population was 1300. in 1808 he married the only daughter of Dr. Sylvester Woodbridge, Mindwell, and the couple had six children.
+He came to Southampton in 1801 as a colleague with Rev. Jonathan Judd during the time when the town’s population was 1300. in 1808 he married the only daughter of Dr. Sylvester Woodbridge, Mindwell, and the couple had six children.
 Later, they lived in Woodbridge Hall, East Street.
 It is said that he tutored several young men, among them Samuel Williston.
 As a pastor he was dismissed in 1832, and he then taught school in South Hadley and preached in Bernardston.
 Later he returned to Southampton and preached his last sermon in First Church.
 He died in 1841 and was buried in Center Cemetery.

 In 1828 (59-531) Elihu Brown bought this property from Rev. Vinson Gould.
 The price was $1600 and the land, 73 acres, went to the Manhan River, (no railroad at that time).